Skip to Main Content

 • BOTH the big search box AND Search within Results can process natural language and terms and connectors.

 • If you use and, or, /p, /s, /n your search will be converted to terms and connectors.
-If you have some words in the search that do not have connectors, Lexis+ interprets this as a phrase (interprets it as a blank space between the words. ) Example: dna sample arrested and "serious crime" should be: dna and sample and arrest! and "serious crime" (or even better: dna and (collect! or sample or profile) and (arrest! or accus! or custody or "facing charges:) and "serious crime"
+If you have some words in the terms and connectors search that do not have connectors, Lexis+ interprets this as a phrase (interprets it as a blank space between the words. ) Example: dna sample arrested and "serious crime" should be: dna and sample and arrest! and "serious crime" (or even better: dna and (collect! or sample or profile) and (arrest! or accus! or custody or "facing charges:) and "serious crime"

 • If you use quotation marks or ! it will NOT convert the search to terms and connectors.
 It will still be run as a natural language search.
 Example: "undue influence" will